DO1TKN/Meshtastic-device/README.md

 7. The board will boot and show the Meshtastic logo.
 8. Please post a comment on our chat so we know if these instructions worked for you ;-).
 If you find bugs/have-questions post there also - we will be rapidly iterating over the next few weeks.

+# Bluetooth connection to boards without screen

+1. Connect to your board via USB.
+2. Establish a serial connection.
+You can use on for example Putty (Speed 921600).
+It is also possible to use Android with an USB OTG cable and for example the app "Serial USB Terminal".
+3. The device will send the key ("onPassKeyNotify") when a Bluetooth connection is requested.
+4. Enter this key into the Meshtastic Android App.
+5. If the connechtion faild the next "onPassKeyNotify" will be newly generated.

 # Meshtastic Android app

 The companion (optional) Meshtastic Android app is [here](https://github.com/meshtastic/Meshtastic-Android).
 You can also download it on Google Play.